New Study Shows Neanderthals Survived 3,000 Years Longer Than Previously Believed In Spain

 A new study has confirmed that Neanderthals survived for 3,000 years longer than had previously been believed and continued to thrive in Spain, in a region then known as Southern Iberia, despite having died off in other areas.
-The latest study delves deeply into the lives of Neanderthals and was conducted by an international team of researchers from Austria, Catalonia, Spain, Portugal, Germany and Italy.
+The latest study delves deeply into the lives of Neanderthals and was conducted by an international team of researchers from Austria, Catalonia, Spain, Portugal, Germany, and Italy.

 While scientists now know that modern humans interbred with Neanderthals and absorbed different facets of their culture, new research shows that rather than Neanderthals simply dying out quickly when modern humans took center stage, the evolution of modern humans and the extinction of Neanderthals was a “stop-and-go, punctuated, geographically uneven history,” according to Elsevier.

-The new international study conducted on Neanderthals involved more than ten years of dedicated work and scientists excavated three brand new locations in the south of Spain as evidence from this region has showed beyond a doubt that Neanderthals had been living here up until approximately 37,000 years ago.
+The new international study conducted on Neanderthals involved more than 10 years of dedicated work and scientists excavated three brand new locations in the south of Spain as evidence from this region has shown beyond a doubt that Neanderthals had been living here up until approximately 37,000 years ago.

 The University of Barcelona’s Dr. João Zilhão explained that these sites in Spain showed an abundance of Neanderthal artifacts demonstrating their habitation in this region longer than anywhere else in Western Europe.